Neutral Milk Hotel: Early years

-Neutral Milk Hotel originated in Ruston, Louisiana, in the late 1980s, as one of the many home recording projects of musician Jeff Mangum.
-The project was initially called Milk, and Mangum made the recordings in high school.
-Early Milk recordings such as Invent Yourself a Shortcake and Beauty were circulated between Mangum and his friends Robert Schneider, Bill Doss, and Will Cullen Hart.
-The constant stream of home recording cassette tapes the group made would eventually lead to the formation of a musical collective known as Elephant 6.
-They were not interested in trying to promote their music to record labels, and instead made the recordings for each other and their classmates.
-When Mangum learned of another band called Milk, he changed the name of the project to Neutral Milk Hotel, based on a name Hart had suggested.
+Neutral Milk Hotel originated in Ruston, Louisiana, in the late 1980s as a home recording project of musician Jeff Mangum.
+Initially using the name Milk, Mangum made the recordings while in high school.
+Early Milk recordings, such as Invent Yourself a Shortcake and Beauty, were shared between Mangum and his friends Robert Schneider, Bill Doss, and Will Cullen Hart.
+The four friends branded these homemade cassette tapes with an imaginary record label, Elephant 6, which eventually grew into a loose musical collective.
+When Mangum learned of another band called Milk, he changed the name of the project to Neutral Milk Hotel, based on a name Hart suggested.
+According to Doss, the name is a non sequitur influenced by the Dada movement, and it does not have meaning.

 After graduating from high school, Mangum attended Louisiana Tech University, but dropped out.
 He moved to Athens, Georgia, and played in a band called Synthetic Flying Machine with Doss and Hart, but left shortly after the band was formed.
 He then became a vagabond, and lived in cities such as Denver, Los Angeles, and Seattle.
 Mangum occasionally recorded music during this period, including a 1993 demo album titled Hype City Soundtrack.
 Schneider says Hype City Soundtrack was a reaction to what Mangum believed was the rampant commercialization of music within large cities.
 While living in Seattle, Mangum overcame his apprehensiveness about the music industry and released the song "Everything Is" on Cher Doll Records.
 The song's exposure convinced Mangum to record more music under the name Neutral Milk Hotel.
 According to Mangum: "The single was a godsend because I was pretty much at the end of my rope with just about everything in my life at that point ...
 I ended up sending a tape to [Nancy Ostrander] at Cher Doll Records and she saved me merely by saying she wanted to do a single."

 At the time, Mangum was also a bass guitarist for the Apples in Stereo, a band that Schneider formed while living in Denver.
 The members of the Apples in Stereo wanted to sign with SpinART Records, and met with their legal representative, Brian McPherson, in Los Angeles.
 McPherson was drawn to Mangum, who was wearing a Shrimper Records T-shirt.
 After learning that Mangum wrote "Everything Is", a song that McPherson had previously listened to and enjoyed, the two worked out an agreement for McPherson to become Neutral Milk Hotel's representative.
-McPherson sent copies of "Everything Is" and another song "Ruby-Bulbs" to Merge Records founders Laura Ballance and Mac McCaughan.
+McPherson sent copies of "Everything Is" and another song "Ruby Bulbs" to Merge Records founders Laura Ballance and Mac McCaughan.
 The two liked the music, and added Neutral Milk Hotel to their roster.